Search Content

 }

-By default, __typename is a searchable attribute letting you narrow the types in your search by just including it in the query.
-For example game of thrones brand will return Brand types matching the query "game of thrones".
-However it is impossible to highlight the __typename field as the response would no longer be valid GraphQL.
+is a searchable attribute letting you narrow the types in your search by just including it in the query.
+For example game of thrones brand

-However the highlighted typename can be accessed via the special field _context.typename_highlight.
+However the highlighted typename can be accessed via the special field _context.typename_highlight

 Example: